ESEM Science and Technology

 Even at the same Meetings (IITRI), where Robinson presented his work, we find Pfefferkorn (1972) discussing the presence of vapors as one possible explanation for the observed charge elimination on insulating specimens:

-By virtue of only the above quoted references, we may not attribute to Robinson the idea of using gas up to 1 torr as means for charge elimination in the SEM.
-However, he must be credited for commercializing this concept as a companion to his BSE detector .
-Robinson (1974) must be further credited for approaching near 4.6 torr of water vapor, momentarily.
-An image could be fluked quickly before the microscope operation was interrupted due to gas leaking in the electron gun chamber.
-Thus, the ECM+Robinson's detector had not been sufficient or tantamount to high pressure SEM work.
-Many problems and hurdles had to be overcome with a new understanding before a fully fledged ESEM could be claimed.
-However, Robinson has played his role in the chain of developments along with other investigators, starting with a large army of workers in environmental transmission electron microscopy, then with Cowley (1970), Lane (1970), Spivak (1977) and Shah (1979).
-Thereafter, a fully fledged ESEM including both backscattered and secondary electron detection capabilities was definitely ushered and became a viable commercial venture based mainly on the works contributed by Danilatos.
-The science of ESEM is represented by the published works of all investigators involved and must be set apart from the commercial developments.
-It is an important event when a new product is placed on the market.
-However, if one product is named eponymously (after its commercial promoter), this does not imply that the promoter should be credited for all the scientific work that is embodied in it.
-When this happens, when the product is a collective work of many but named after one individual alone, then confusion and counter productive situations can easily arise.
+By virtue of the above quoted references, the idea of using gas up to 1 torr as means for charge elimination in the SEM clearly predates the promotion of ECM.
+However, Robinson must be credited for commercializing this concept as a companion to his BSE detector .
+Robinson (1974) must be further credited for approaching, momentarily, near 4.6 torr of water vapor.
+An image could be literally fluked quickly before the microscope operation was interrupted due to gas leaking in the electron gun chamber.
+Thus, the ECM+Robinson's detector had not been sufficient or tantamount to high pressure SEM routine work.
+Many problems and hurdles had to be overcome with a new understanding, before a fully fledged ESEM could be claimed.
+However, Robinson has contributed in the chain of developments along with other investigators, starting with a large number of workers in environmental transmission electron microscopy, then in environmental SEM with Cowley (1970), Lane (1970), Spivak (1977) and Shah (1979).
+Thereafter, a fully fledged ESEM including both backscattered and secondary electron detection capabilities was developed and became a viable commercial venture based mainly on the works contributed by Danilatos .
+The science of ESEM is represented by the published works of all investigators involved, which must be set apart from the commercial developments.

-Conclusion: ECM has been commercially promoted by Robinson and ESEM has been scientifically pioneered and promoted by Danilatos.
+Conclusion: ECM has been commercially promoted by Robinson, whilst ESEM has been scientifically pioneered and promoted by Danilatos to the commercial stage by ElectroScan Corporation.

 References